jehlijos/GeoLog/README.md

 - Displaying territorial units in a Matplotlib graph (with zoom) <br>
 - User account selection, creation, and deletion as tables in a local database <br>
 - Manual addition and deletion of visited municipalities <br>
-- Support for adding municipalities based on coordinates from the output of the Stopař (tracking module) feature from Mapy.cz (GPX file) <br> <br>
+- Support for adding municipalities based on coordinates from the output of the Stopař (tracking module) feature from Mapy.cz (GPX file) <br>
 - Visited municipalities filtering based on date of visiting <br>
 - Statistics of visited municipalities in state, regions and districts <br>
-- Support for all basic windows resolutions <br>
+- Support for all basic windows resolutions <br><br>

 ## Used Data  <br>
 - Spatial data - [ArcČR 4.1](https://www.arcdata.cz/cs-cz/produkty/data/arccr)